Close Menu

 Credit utilization is one of the most influential factors affecting your credit score, yet it remains a simple lever that many consumers can adjust to see significant improvements.
 Understanding how much of your available credit you use, and managing it wisely, can help you maintain a healthy credit profile and avoid costly financial pitfalls.

-In fact, the average credit card utilization rate in the U.S. was 20.6% in 2022, with those holding top-tier credit scores maintaining utilization close to 10%, while individuals with poor credit scores often exceeded 90%.
-This stark contrast highlights the powerful role credit utilization plays in creditworthiness.
+In fact, the average credit card utilization rate in the U.S. was 20.6% in 2022, with top-tier credit cardholders maintaining utilization near 10%, while individuals with poor credit scores often exceeded 90%.
+This stark contrast highlights the significant role of credit utilization in creditworthiness.
 NerdWallet’s data clearly illustrates this correlation, making credit utilization a key focus for anyone looking to boost their credit score.

 What Is Credit Utilization and Why Does It Matter